Horticultural Therapy For Healing

 Offers Emotional Release And A Positive Outlook

 Gardening offers a constructive outlet for emotional expression.
-It allows individuals to focus on nurturing plants instead of negative emotions.
+It enables individuals to focus on nurturing plants rather than on negative emotions.
 The patience and care in gardening often result in a more optimistic outlook, emotional stability, and inner peace.

 4. Social Connection And Community